taki-mekhalfa/taki-mekhalfa.github.io/about.markdown

 Hello!
 The name is Taki!
 A software engineer with a profound quest for Existential Understanding.

-In my free time I enjoy spending time with my *Nouss*, delve into the abyss of the existential melancholy with *Ghiles* and watch huge machinery videos.
+In my free time I enjoy delving into the abyss of the existential melancholy with *Ghiles* and watch huge machinery videos.

+My motto is: Qui docet, discit.

 <!-- HTML -->
 <div class="profile-picture">